CubeVic/My_notes/docs/Coding/Python/Frameworks/Flask/Extensions/database_flask_sqlalchemy.md

 By default *Flask_SQLAlchemy* use snake case for the name of the databases, so a model named "AddressAndPhone" will generate a table **"address_and_Phone"** so if we want to change this behavior we can add the attribute `__tablename__` to the model class.

-so let's say we want the table to be called  "Users", it will be something like
+so let's say we want the table to be called  "Users", it will be something like:

 ```python
 from sqlalchemy import Column, Integer, String
 from yourapplication.database import Base